Bear Flag Chart Pattern Trading

 2. Price begins to rally and the candles that make up the rally, the bearish flag, don’t appear to show much buyer interest so shorts are still in play

-3. Price has begun to break down, with one big move which shows seller interest so we measure the move into the low before the rally
+3. Price has begun to break down, with one big move that shows seller interest so we measure the move into the low before the rally

 4. The move from 3 is projected from the high at 2 to give your price target

-• Price is moving down with very little buyers stepping in.
+• Price is moving down with very few buyers stepping in.
 Traders on the sidelines are looking to enter and those in short are looking to profit

 • Price rallies and traders that are short, look to take their gains.
 Sellers on the sides see their opportunity to short

-You’ll see other articles about needing “sharp” price action and other variables.
-While the sharp action would be nice and shows strong seller intent:
+While the sharp action to the downside would be nice and shows strong seller intent:

 • The sharp price action doesn’t always happen in a steady decline